-of three years I ceased not to warn every one, night and day, with tears&#8221; &#8212;not only the elders.
+of three years I ceased not to warn every one, night and day, with tears" -- not only the elders.
 All this care, during these three years, was not bestowed on the elders only.
-Neither was it the elders only that he commended to God, such as should receive &#8220;an inheritance among all them which are sanctified.&#8221; We see then that although the &#8220;ye&#8221; or &#8220;you&#8221; applies naturally to all the Christians of Ephesus, and even of the whole country, Paul addressed the elders who represented them.| And thus it always happens in such cases; that is, one addresses oneself to delegates or to representatives, to magistrates, who come forward as if they were the persons they represent, although one may also address to them some special words, just as the apostle points out the elders personally.
-He distinguishes them nevertheless from the flock, in this last case *(verse* 28).
-The expression which speaks of the elders taking &#8220;heed,&#8221; applies evidently to care about others besides themselves.
+Neither was it the elders only that he commended to God, such as should receive "an inheritance among all them which are sanctified."
+We see then that although the "ye" or "you" applies naturally to all the Christians of Ephesus, and even of the whole country, Paul addressed the elders who represented them¦.
+And thus it always happens in such cases; that is, one addresses oneself to delegates or to representatives, to magistrates, who come forward as if they were the persons they represent, although one may also address to them some special words, just as the apostle points out the elders personally.
+He distinguishes them nevertheless from the flock, in this last case (verse 28).
+The expression which speaks of the elders taking "heed," applies evidently to care about others besides themselves.

 As to the bondage of Satan, I shall also say a few words.
-The word &#8220;Satan&#8221; often frightens persons, but the diligent reader of the Bible will not have failed to perceive that the word of God continually speaks of his influence, and attributes all evil to him, not to cover the lusts which open the door to him, but to shew the true source of that evil.
-All those who make a profession of Christianity, and who deny &#8220;the power thereof,&#8221; are called by the apostle children of the devil.
-And as to the evil which has been wrought, where the word was sown, it is especially called his work&#8212; &#8220;an enemy hath done this.&#8221; The apostle calls its instruments the apostles of Satan, as the tares are the seed of the wicked one.
-Now this evil has been principally done by a judaizing doctrine,, and all those who undergo the influence of that doctrine undergo the influence of the enemy.
-The apostle calls this continually a bondage, as in @Galatians 2: 4; ch.
-4: 9; ch.
-5:2; so that the idea of bondage, and of bondage under Satan, in reference to Christians deceived by the enemy, is quite a scriptural idea.
+The word "Satan" often frightens persons, but the diligent reader of the Bible will not have failed to perceive that the word of God continually speaks of his influence, and attributes all evil to him, not to cover the lusts which open the door to him, but to shew the true source of that evil.
+All those who make a profession of Christianity, and who deny "the power thereof," are called by the apostle children of the devil.
+And as to the evil which has been wrought, where the word was sown, it is especially called his work "an enemy hath done this."
+The apostle calls its instruments the apostles of Satan, as the tares are the seed of the wicked one.
+Now this evil has been principally done by a judaizing doctrine, and all those who undergo the influence of that doctrine undergo the influence of the enemy.
+The apostle calls this continually a bondage, as in @Galatians 2: 4; chapter 4: 9; chapter 5: 1; so that the idea of bondage, and of bondage under Satan, in reference to Christians deceived by the enemy, is quite a scriptural idea.
 Moreover, @Romans 6: 16 fully warrants the use of the expression with respect to all that in which we obey the enemy, and with respect to all error and darkness in which we live, though we are Christians.
 I do not quote @2 Timothy 2: 26, because it can be applied to the unconverted.
 Let the reader remember that

-| I add here that *paraggelia* signifies, among other things, a &#8220;commission,&#8221; and it is evidently in this sense that Paul uses it; @1 Timothy 1: 5.
+¦ I add here that *paraggelia* signifies, among other things, a "commission," and it is evidently in this sense that Paul uses it; @1 Timothy 1: 5.

 {245}